 Conference Semi-Finals and Beyond

-The Central Conference playoffs begin in Peoria, IL with that pod starting Thursday and the final match in Peoria taking place on Saturday, 18 July.
+The Central Conference playoffs began on Thursday in Peoria, IL.
+In that pod the final match in Peoria between hosts Peoria City and Regular Season champion Minneapolis City SC will take place on Saturday, 18 July.
 Friday afternoon it's the Flint pods turn to begin and their final match will be held on Sunday, 19 July after a single day off.

 The two pod winners will meet for the Central Conference title at a to be determined location on Friday, 24 July with a spot in the National Semi-Finals on Sunday, 26 July being up for grabs.
 Wrapping up the season will be the National Championship match, slated for Saturday, 1 August at another to be determined location.
 The 2026 final will pit the "Western Champion" from either the Central or Western Conference against the "Eastern Champion" who will represent either the Eastern or Southern Conference.